 How to Track Alcohol Macros

-Alcohol is often referred to as the “fourth macro.”
+The short answer to this question is “no.” Alcohol is not a macronutrient like protein, fat, or carbs.
+But, alcohol is often referred to as the “fourth macro.”
 Like the other three macros, protein, fat, and carbohydrate, alcohol provides calories.
 But calories from alcohol are a little bit different.

 Protein and carbohydrates each provide four calories per gram.
 Fat provides nine calories per gram.
 Alcohol, on the other hand, provides 7 calories per gram.